owntracks/booklet/docs/features/ios.md

 As the automatic change to monitoring mode 2 (Move Mode) does not work reliably under all circumstances, we recommend to add a `+follow` region, which will trigger a wake up of the app when moving.

+## Smart Monitoring Mode Changes

-### Region Monitoring with automatic battery level controlled monitoring mode change
+### Automatic battery level controlled monitoring mode change
 *Available in version > 16.x.x*

 A new Settings parameter "downgrade" indicates the percentage of battery level which is the threshold.

 If the phone is in Move Mode and the battery level drops below "downgrade" percent, the app will automatically switch from Move Mode to Significant Mode.

-If the phone did that automatic switch and detects the charges is connected, it will automatically switch back to Move Mode.
+If the phone did that automatic switch and detects the charger is connected, it will automatically switch back to Move Mode.
 This will happen when then next location update in Significant mode is processed.

 The fact the app is in "downgraded" mode is indicated in the UI by a trailing `!` to the `Significant` mode (e.g. `Significant!`).

+### Automatic movement controlled monitoring mode change
+*Available in version > 18.4.x*

+A new Settings parameter "adapt" indicates the minutes of non-movement after which the iPhone will switch from Move Mode to Significant Mode.
+"adapt" inactive if set the 0 (zero).

+If the phone did that automatic switch and gets the next location update, it will automatically switch back to Move Mode.
+This will happen when then next location update in Significant mode is processed.
+It is best practice to setup a `+follow` region as described above to ensure timely switching back to Move Mode.

+The fact the app is in "adapt" mode is indicated in the UI by a trailing `#` to the `Significant` mode (e.g. `Significant#`).

+## Miscellaneous

+### Offline Mode and GPX Export

+To avoid connection to a backend server, please select MQTT mode and use Port 0 (zero).

+The iPhone will keep all locations for the last number of days specified in the `days` configuration setting.

+On the status screen, there is a possibility to export the stored locations in GPX format.

 ### Remote configuration

 You can help your friends customize their copy of OwnTracks with [remote configuration](remoteconfig.md).